 Since then, I've come across recipes for spaghetti alla carrettiera online, and in other books, and they've often perplexed me.
 At times they varied so much from the version I knew that it was hard to make sense of why they shared the same name.
 Instead of canned tomatoes, these other versions used chopped-up fresh ones; instead of parsley, perhaps basil; and no tuna or mushrooms at all, instead turning to toasted breadcrumbs.
 And in those recipes, the sauce wasn't cooked but tossed raw with the hot pasta and some of its cooking water, just enough to warm it all through and bind everything together.
 Which one, I wondered, was the real carrettiera?

 Eventually, I managed to make at least partial sense of it: The fresh sauce versions tended to come from Sicily while the canned tomato ones seemed to center around Rome.
 What they had in common was the cart driver, who, depending on the locale, seems to have had a different assortment of ingredients in their cart.
 Farther north, that meant preserved mushrooms and fish and tomatoes.
 Down south, fresh tomatoes must have been in even greater abundance for more of the year (there's also a Sicilian version with no tomato at all, ostensibly for when the fruit wasn't available in fresh form).

 Spaghetti alla carrettiera offers two things to us all right now.
-The first is practical—recipe ideas that we can lean on in the coming weeks to make mealtime a little more interesting.
+The first is practical—recipe ideas that we can lean on to make mealtime a little more interesting.
 The second is more philosophical.
 At its heart, carrettiera is the pantry pasta sauce, demonstrating just how much possibility is already hidden within our larders.
 Let's take inspiration from that.